gtk-rs/gtk4-rs/book/src/list_widgets.md

 ```

 Note that we can create a `StringList` directly from an iterator over strings.
-This means we do not have to create a custom GObject for our model anymore.
+This means we don't have to create a custom GObject for our model anymore.

 As usual, we connect the label to the list item via an expression.
 Here we can use [`StringObject`](../docs/gtk4/struct.StringObject.html), which exposes its content via the [property "string"](https://docs.gtk.org/gtk4/property.StringObject.string.html).